MultiPoolMiner/MultiPoolMiner/README.txt

 To mine only selected coins on a pool

-The pools ending in ...Coins allow mining selected coins only, e.g mine only ZClassic on MPH Pool
+Most pools ending in ...Coins allow mining selected coins only, e.g mine only 'Pizza' and 'Vivo' on ZpoolCoins pool
 Note: Not all pools support this, for more information consult the pools web page

 The default pool config might look like this:

     "ZpoolCoins": {
         "Worker": "$WorkerName",
         "BTC": "$Wallet"
     }

-To limit mining to well defined coins add a line like "Coin": ["CoinName", "AnotherCoinName", "YetAnotherCoinName", "..."]
+To limit mining to well defined coins add a line like "Coin": ["Coin", "Another_Coin", "Yet_Another_Coin", "..."]

-E.g. to mine only the coins 'Pizza' and 'Vivo' on Zpool change the pool config to:
+E.g. to mine only the coins 'Pizza' and 'Vivo' on ZpoolCoins change the pool config to:

     "ZpoolCoins": {
         "Worker": "$WorkerName",
         "BTC": "$Wallet",
         "Coin": ["Pizza", "Vivo"]
     }

 To allow mining all coins remove the line "Coin": [...]

 Advanced config for Miners